willcrichton/beatnik/README.md

 This is an issue with Chrome where accessing songs through the Webkit Audio API is apparently not allowed.
 Unfortunately, this means you can't test it just by using regular file:// URLs.
 However, it will work if you host the file(s) on a server, either an actual server or something like [WAMP](http://www.wampserver.com/).

 ### Credits ###
-Thank you to Charles Cliffe with CubicFX for the beat detection algorithm.
+Thank you to Charles Cliffe with CubicFX for the beat detection algorithm, and thanks to James Yang for his insights into browser compatibility with the Audio API.